 I’m not sure I can really explain why I made this choice – it just felt like the least bad option out of 2 bad options.
 But the experience of making the decision was so awful, and I realize now that it didn’t have to be that way.
 I felt alone, but I wasn’t.
 It turns out that many, many women have to make decisions about pregnancy and medication, and there are resources for women making this choice, like the Treating for Two website.

 Editor’s note: another reader shared this website with us that exclusively focuses on antiepileptic drug use and pregnancy.
 Along with offering support for women struggling with the decision about staying on vs coming off their medications, it also allows you the opportunity to participate in research to help gather much needed data about antiepilectic medication use in pregnancy.
-More information can be found here.

 Knowing what I know now.